Get Involved. Become a Volunteer.

 Volunteer Expressions of Interest (EOI) are currently being called for the following:

-Tasmanian Parks and Wildlife Service (PWS)
+Tasmania Parks and Wildlife Service (PWS)

 Fishcare are seeking EOIs from volunteers to assist with the roll out of community engagement programs for recreational fishers and the wider community.

-For more information, and to submit and EOI, please go to the Fishcare website.
+For more information, and to submit and EOI, please go to the Fishcare website

 For more information, please contact the Regional Fishcare Coordinators.